Group conversations are daunting for beginners.

 By hijacking the conversation and building this “special understanding” with this great guy outside of the group he is indeed also slightly demeaning us.

-Nobody in the group was allowed into their little bubble and nobody was given the stage afterwards.
+Nobody in the group was allowed into their little bubble and nobody was given the stage afterward.

 Notice also that he doesn’t share what the content of the conversation was, making it seem as if the group wasn’t exclusive and special enough to hear about it.